valaks-tech/TransactionalKeyValueStore/README.md

-# TransactionalKeyValueStore
-How to Design a Transactional Key-value Store in Python
+# How to Design a Transactional Key-value Store in Python